Organ meats used to be a common food in mainstream U.S. diets.

 For many people, organ meats are no longer found on the daily menu.
 However, organ meats remain popular in many cuisines.

-In fact, many people have never eaten these parts of an animal and might find the thought of doing so quite disconcerting.
+If you’ve never eaten these parts of an animal, you might find the thought of doing so disconcerting.

 Organ meats, sometimes referred to as “offal,” are the organs of animals that humans prepare and consume as food.